-Emer Reynolds presents a poetic and loving portrait of the Thin Lizzy hero in Phil Lynott: Songs for While I'm Away.
+Emer Reynolds paints a poetic and loving portrait of the Thin Lizzy hero in Phil Lynott: Songs for While I'm Away.
 The film is in cinemas now.
 Here's our review and interview with the director

 We need your consent to load this YouTube contentWe use YouTube to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences

 For the music alone - and The Boys are Back in Town is one of the greatest rock songs ever - Phil’s iconic status in Ireland’s remarkably well-stocked rock pantheon is assured forever.
 We are still in love with him, although wouldn’t it be great to hear more of those actual songs on the radio?